 Valentine’s Day presents that let you say “I love you” without spending anything

-We’ve already published a great list of long distance relationship gift ideas this year, but what if you’re strapped for cash?
-If you’re saving your pennies for plane tickets and want to find Valentine’s Day presents this year that won’t break the bank, here are 14 free Valentine’s Day presents (ok, ok, some of these may require postage, but that hardly counts).
+We’ve already published a great list of long distance relationship gifts this year, but what if you’re strapped for cash?
+If you’re saving your pennies for plane tickets and want to find Valentine’s Day presents that won’t break the bank, here are 14 free Valentine’s Day presents (ok, ok, some of these may require postage, but that hardly counts).